Does RAM Affect Gaming?

 The computer’s short-term storage is RAM, or random access memory.
 You’ll find information on your current activities and workflows in this folder.

-It really only takes a few seconds to a few minutes to retrieve data from RAM, compared to the long-term storage.
+It only takes a few seconds to a few minutes to retrieve data from RAM compared to the long term storage.

-A file or photo is much more easily retrieved from the SSD than it would be from other hard drives, making it much more convenient for you to utilize.
+A file or photo is much more easily retrieved from the SSD.
+It would be from other hard drives, making it much more convenient for you to utilize.